I love oysters. But, are there any health benefits of eating oysters?

 Unfortunately, here in west Texas, oysters are not readily available.
 But, when we lived near Mobile, Alabama they were in abundant supply!
 I really miss them and once I started looking into the benefits of eating oysters, I was convinced that they need to be on my menu.

 Whether you like them raw, baked, boiled, grilled or fried, oysters are a nutritional powerhouse!
-I posted my recipe for oyster stew last week which will definitely become part of my menu planning.
+I posted my recipe for DIY Campbell’s Oyster Stew last week which will definitely become part of my menu planning.

 The only thing about fresh oysters is that they are expensive.
 I don’t know about you, but I live on a budget, which means I have a set amount that I spend on groceries for our family each month.
 Menu planning is a huge part of my ability to feed our large family on so little each month.